Leafwing-Studios/bevy-sudoku/README.md

 # bevy-sudoku

-A simple but polished open source Sudoku game written in the Bevy game engine in Rust.
+A simple but (eventually) polished open source Sudoku game written in the Bevy game engine in Rust.

 To run this game, simply clone this repo, then use the `cargo run --release` command in the downloaded folder.